ibm-js/deliteful/docs/list/List.md

 ### Browser Support

-This widget supports all supported browsers without any degrated behavior.
+This widget supports all supported browsers without any degraded behavior.